ScPoEcon/ScPoEconometrics/inst/teachers/session1-ouline.md

 		1. [checks *members* in right panel]
 		1. I'll post an example message now in our channel to say hello to you all.
 		1. [posts hello message into their channel]
+		1. You can **react** to any post by clicking on the appropriate symbol at the top right corner of the post.
+		1. [reacts to hello message just posted]
 	1. Let me show you now how to nicely format computer code in a slack post. it's easy.
 		1. [starts typing x + y = 3 and alerts students to the appearing info just below the text box]
 		1. We want this to be formatted like ``code``.
 So we put this in backticks `` ` ``, like so: `` `x + y = 3` `` [hits enter]